TheArturthur/CoppermindScraper/Cosmere/The Way of Kings.md

 ## Summary
 For a chapter by chapter summary, see [[The Way of Kings/Summary\|/Summary]].
+For an index of chapter breaks in various editions, see [[The Way of Kings/Chapter index\|/Chapter index]].
 The book is set on [[Roshar\|Roshar]] and follows the stories of [[Kaladin\|Kaladin]], [[Dalinar Kholin\|Dalinar Kholin]], and [[Shallan Davar\|Shallan Davar]].
 There are also several minor characters who receive viewpoints; [[Szeth\|Szeth]], [[Adolin Kholin\|Adolin Kholin]], [[Wit\|Wit]], and [[Navani Kholin\|Navani Kholin]] in the main text, and several others in the Interludes.

 ### Kaladin